Setting perspectives: life on Earth is dying.

 Why?
 This is explained below in ‘A perspective on understanding climate change’.

-If it is just down to nature, humans would not be the last complex organisms to survive, and reality is predictions already allow for the fact that species will evolve as conditions.
+If it is just down to nature, humans would not be the last complex organisms to survive as like the dinosaurs the big ones die out first, and reality is most scientific predictions already allow for the fact that species will evolve as conditions change and humans of today would be gone.
 Future predictions are always a challenge with scope for error, which is increased by the need to allow for evolution.
 An answer specifically for humans, depends on even more guesses as to the nature of future evolution, and even guesswork on whether anything we call humans would even exist up until conditions change.
 There are various predictions of the endpoint, but where on the path to that endpoint it becomes ‘curtains’ for humans becomes speculation.

-Life ‘as we know it’ should safely still exist for 25 million years, which in terms of humans, a species that has been around for only 300 thousand years, 25 million year is a very long time, and does put us potentially in our infancy, with the ‘death’ event so far in the future we could ignore it, at least for now.
+Life ‘as we know it’, even if things do get more challenging, should safely still be able to exist for 25 million years.
+For humans, a species that has been around for only 300 thousand years, 25 million year is a very long time, and does put us potentially in our infancy, with the ‘death’ event so far in the future we could ignore it, at least for now.
 I use a human life expectancy of 75 years, which just above the word average for 2020-2021.
 Mapping onto the life of a human who will live to 75, that makes:

 - Humanity, beginning 300,000 years ago and with 25 million years to live: